Bain Capital: Early 2000s

 With a significant amount of committed capital in its new fund available for investment, Bain was one of a handful of private equity investors capable of completing large transactions in the adverse conditions of the early 2000s recession.
-In July 2002, Bain together with TPG Capital and Goldman Sachs Capital Partners, announced the high-profile $2.3 billion leveraged buyout of Burger King from Diageo.
+In July 2002, Bain together with TPG Capital and Goldman Sachs Alternatives, announced the high-profile $2.3 billion leveraged buyout of Burger King from Diageo.
 However, in November the original transaction collapsed when Burger King failed to meet certain performance targets.
 In December 2002, Bain and its co-investors agreed on a reduced $1.5 billion purchase price for the investment.
 The Bain consortium had support from Burger King's franchisees, who controlled approximately 92% of Burger King restaurants at the time of the transaction.
 Under its new owners, Burger King underwent a major brand overhaul including the use of The Burger King character in advertising.
 In February 2006, Burger King announced plans for an initial public offering.

-In late 2002, Bain remained active acquiring Houghton Mifflin for $1.28 billion, together with Thomas H. Lee Partners and Blackstone Group.
+In late 2002, Bain remained active acquiring Houghton Mifflin for $1.28 billion, together with Thomas H. Lee Partners and Blackstone.
 Houghton Mifflin and Burger King represented two of the first large club deals, completed since the collapse of the Dot-com bubble.

 In November 2003, Bain completed an investment in Warner Music Group through an acquisition by Edgar Bronfman Jr. In 2004 Bain acquired the Dollarama chain of dollar stores, based in Montreal, Quebec, Canada and operating stores in the provinces of Eastern Canada for $1.05 billion CAD.
 In March 2004, Bain acquired Brenntag Group from Deutsche Bahn AG (Exited in 2006; sold to BC Partners for $4B).
 In August 2003, Bain acquired a 50% interest in Bombardier Inc.'s recreational products division, along with the Bombardier family and the Caisse de dépôt et placement du Québec, and created Bombardier Recreational Products or BRP.